-Help to Reduce Allergy Symptoms Today
+How to Reduce Seasonal Allergy Symptoms

 Allergy season is right around the corner.
-I have bad seasonal allergies and so does my oldest son.
+I have had bad seasonal allergies, asthma and food allergies my whole life and my oldest son has seasonal allergies.
 Last year he had a really tough time.
-I was giving him a daily pill to help, but he still couldn’t get over the runny nose, sneezing, and watery eyes.
+I was giving him a daily pill and nasal spray to help, but he still couldn’t get over the stuffy nose, sneezing, and watery eyes.
 (This is a great deal on a years worth of pills!)

-Reduce your Allergy Symptoms
+Ways to Reduce Allergy Symptoms

-- I implemented a new rule.
+I implemented a new rule.
 He MUST shower every night.
 After playing outside, the pollen would be all over his body.
 He would get into bed and lay all over a pillow with pollen from his hair.

-- I made the easy switch of laundry detergent.
+I made the easy switch of laundry detergent.
 I normally use Tide and just switched to the Free & Gentle Tide.
 It has no dyes or perfumes.
 Most laundry detergents have a version of this.